High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: High-dimensional high-frequency regression

 where $\1 (\cdot)$ is an indicator function, the thresholding function $s ( \cdot)$ satisfies that $| s (x)-x| \leq h_n$, and $h_n$ is a thresholding level specified in Theorem \ref{Thm4}.
 Examples of the thresholding function $s(x)$ include the hard thresholding function $s(x)=x$ and the soft thresholding function $s(x)= x- \mbox{sign}(x) h_n$.
 For the empirical study, we employed the hard thresholding function.
 We call this the Thresholded dEbiased Dantzig (TED) estimator.
-We summarize the TED estimation procedure in Algorithm \ref{TED}.
+We summarize the TED estimation procedure in Algorithm \ref{TED}, and additional implementation details including a graphical illustration and computational complexity analyses are provided in Appendix \ref{sec:implementation}. \begin{remark} The time-localized Dantzig method in \eqref{Dantzig} estimates the instantaneous coefficient process by utilizing the relationship \eqref{relation}.
+This intuitive connection allows the method to be naturally extended to accommodate various stylized features of high-frequency financial data, such as microstructure noise and heavy-tailed distributions.
+The only requirement is that the estimates of instantaneous covariance matrices in the constraint of \eqref{Dantzig} satisfy certain convergence rates, which are discussed in Appendix \ref{sec-extension}.
+Indeed, several existing studies have addressed these features in the context of volatility estimation \citep{ait2017using, barndorff2011multivariate, fan2018robust,kim2018adaptive, shin2023robust, zhang2011estimating}.
+Therefore, our approach can be extended by adopting similar ideas.
+Alternatively, the LASSO method employs a penalized least squares approach to address high-dimensional regression.
+Under locally constant or mildly time-varying coefficients within each time-localized window, the LASSO method can serve as an alternative to the Dantzig selector \citep{bickel2009simultaneous}.
+Nevertheless, because of its penalized least squares formulation, the LASSO method does not naturally extend to accommodate these features, in contrast to the Dantzig approach.
+In this sense, the proposed method offers greater flexibility. \end{remark}